Setúbal: Geography

 The city of Setúbal is located on the northern bank of the Sado River estuary, approximately 48 km south of Portugal's capital, Lisbon.
 It is also the seat of the Setúbal District and formerly in the historic Estremadura Province.

-In the beginning of the 20th century, Setúbal was the most important center of Portugal's fishing industry, particularly specializing in processing and exporting sardines.
-None of the many factories then created are operating today.
-However, the existing maritime ports, either traditional, commercial and the new marines, keep the city's links to the ocean and water well alive and vibrant.
-Tourism, based on the beautiful natural conditions plus excellent hotels, resorts and infrastructures, is one of the city's most appreciated resources, due to its interconnection with the Sado River on one side and the Atlantic Ocean on another, having a coast line with both.
-The city is also connected with the nearby coast of the Arrábida hills natural park - which offers an unspoiled nature and beautiful beaches to the Atlantic Ocean.
+In the early 20th century, Setúbal was Portugal's most important center for the fishing industry, particularly the processing and exporting of sardines.
+None of the factories built at that time are still operating today.
+The city's traditional and commercial ports, along with newer marinas, maintain its ties to the ocean.
+Tourism is a significant part of the city's economy, supported by its location on the Sado River and the Atlantic coast, as well as its proximity to the Arrábida hills natural park.
 A dolphin colony inhabits the Sado River.
-Across the river on the south bank lies the peninsula of Tróia, a place with vast white/golden sand beaches where several luxury hotels and resorts were recently built.
-The Tróia peninsula can be sighted from the city, across the river.
-Albarquel, Figueirinha, Galápos, Galapinhos, Creiro and Portinho da Arrábida are some of the city's many beaches, located in the north bank of the estuary, at the very beginning of the Arrábida hills.
+Across the river, on the south bank, lies the Tróia peninsula, which has several hotels and resorts and can be seen from the city.
+Albarquel, Figueirinha, Galápos, Galapinhos, Creiro, and Portinho da Arrábida are among the city's beaches, located on the north bank of the estuary at the start of the Arrábida hills.